TessellateDataScience/ProgramRonin/README.md

 ### Influencer: OpenMM
 [OpenMM](https://openmm.org/) is a toolkit for molecular simulation optimised for high-performance computing.
 Developed for use on a distributed network, we believe OpenMM could lead to lower-cost, more-equitable vaccine development that helps significantly more people while increasing the rates of innovation via more merit-based development.

+# Further learning
+[1] Gary explains what is really happening in the economy – what this means for you, and what you can do about it: https://www.youtube.com/garyseconomics